doot0/TwatAuth/readme.md

 ## How?
 This script is designed to be used in conjunction with an AJAX request.
 A jQuery ```$.post('twatAuth.php')``` request is a a great way of requesting tweets from the script.

+## Why the name?
+Because really, this script isn't the greatest.
+It's really basic, only covers retrieval from your own timeline etc etc...
+There are much better scripts out there, but they are slower to implement.